 Small Business Retirement Plans in Pittsburgh, PA | Correct Capital

-Owning a small business comes with countless moving parts and tasks to ensure things run smoothly — navigating the complexities of a small business retirement plan doesn't have to be one of them.
-Correct Capital currently manages over 37 plans in both small and large companies, and represents over $212 million in total plan assets* throughout the country.
+Owning a small business comes with a plethora of moving parts and tasks to ensure things run smoothly — navigating the complexities of a small business retirement plan doesn't have to be one of them.
+Correct Capital currently manages over 37 plans in both small and large companies, and represents over $212 million in total plan assets* across the United States.
 To set up a retirement plan for your small business, or learn what other services we offer to business owners, speak to a financial advisor at Correct Capital today at 314-930-401K or contact us through our website.

 *as of March 2024